How Much Does Workmans’ Comp Pay for a Back Injury?

 • Muscular strains

-They can lead to all sorts of impairments in a victim’s daily life, from being able to work to even being able to move about properly.
+They can lead to all sorts of impairments in a victim’s daily life, including the ability to work or even move about properly.

 Furthermore, back injuries can lead to additional injuries because of the contorted manner in which a back injury may force one to walk or stand.
 Jobs that include manual labor tasks are the most frequent sites for workplace back injuries.
 Beyond that, they can affect employees in jobs across all industries.
 In one year, the Bureau of Labor Statistics documented 97,990 lost time injuries caused by back injuries due to overexertion from lifting and lowering actions alone.